OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

  $ ./builder.sh
 ```

-- With a 5" or 7" TFT display, setup for Head-Up-Display
+- With a 5" or 7" TFT display, setup for Head-Up-Display (WIP)
     - Use `switch2tftscreen` (at the root of the project)
     - Reboot
     - SSH to the RPi
-        - Start the Multiplexer or NavServer of your choice
+        - Start the Multiplexer or NavServer of your choice (you can use the `./demoLauncher.sh` in `launchers` under `RESTNavServer`).
-        - `sudo startx` (should start the Raspian desktop of the TFT)
+        - `sudo startx` (should start the Raspbian desktop on the TFT)

 You can boot directly to the Graphical Desktop (`sudo raspi-config`), and automatically start a browser on a given URL as
 soon as the Desktop is up and running.

-To do that, you need to start in Graphical mode, have Chromium installed, and boot to the Graphical Desktop.
+To do that, you need to have Chromium installed, and boot to the Graphical Desktop.

 To start Chromium when the Desktop starts, and load one or several URLs (in different tabs), edit the file named
 `~/.config/lxsession/LXDE-pi/autostart`, and add, at the end, the following lines:
 ```